microsoft/code-with-engineering-playbook/docs/CI-CD/gitops/secret-management/README.md

 - The public key is sufficient for creating brand new files.
 The secret key is required for decrypting and editing existing files because SOPS computes a MAC on all values.
 When using the public key solely to add or remove a field, the whole file should be deleted and recreated
 - Supports several types of keys that can be used in both connected and disconnected state.
 A secret can have a list of keys and will try do decrypt with all of them.

-## Reference to secrets stored in an external key vault (recommended)
+## Reference to Secrets Stored in an External Key Vault (Recommended)

 This approach relies on a key management system like [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to hold the secrets and the git manifest in the repositories has reference to the key vault secrets.
 Developers do not perform any cryptographic operations with files in repositories.
 Kubernetes operators running in the target cluster are responsible for pulling the secrets from the key vault and making them available either as Kubernetes secrets or secrets volume mounted to the pod.